babowsk1/tvm/codepages-and-instruction-encoding.md

 ### 5.1.8.
 Setting the codepage in the code itself.

 For convenience, we reserve some opcode in all codepages-say, FF $$n$$-for the instruction SETCP $$n$$, with $$n$$ from 0 to 255 (cf. A.13).
-Then by inserting such an instruction into the very beginning of (the main function of) a program (e.g., a TON Blockchain smart contract) or a library function, we can ensure that the code will always be executed in the intended codepage.
+Then by inserting such an instruction into the very beginning of (the main function of) a program (e.g., a TVM Blockchain smart contract) or a library function, we can ensure that the code will always be executed in the intended codepage.

 ## Instruction encoding